Complete Topological Quantization of Higher Gauge Fields: Outlook: Beyond the Topological Sector

 \subsection{Topological Quantum Gates}

 \footnote{ Exposition of topological quantum gates in our context is in \cite[\S 3]{MySS2024}.
 The idea goes back to \parencites{Kitaev2003}{FreedmanKitaevLarsenWang2003}, traditional review includes \parencites{Nayak2008}{SatiValera2025}.
 The plausible \emph{necessity} of topological quantum protection for non-toy quantum computers has been highlighted (besides \cite[abst.]{FreedmanKitaevLarsenWang2003}) by \cite{DasSarma2022Hype}.
-And yet, the theoretical understanding of the required controllably movable defect anyons (cf. \cref{TopologicalQuantumGates}) has remained immature and may require a new theoretical approach that properly handles the traditionally elusive global topology of higher gauge fields. }

-The mere \emph{presence} of anyonic topological order is fascinating, but to live up to the promise of topological quantum hardware, the anyons (their positions) need to be \emph{controllable} (by adiabatic tuning of the material's external parameters), such as to operate \emph{topological quantum gates} on the material's ground state by controlled \emph{braiding} of anyon worldlines (cf. \cref{TopologicalQuantumGates}).
+And yet, the theoretical understanding of the required controllably movable defect anyons (cf. \cref{TopologicalQuantumGates}) has remained immature and may require a new theoretical approach that properly handles the traditionally elusive global topology of higher gauge fields. } \nopagebreak The mere \emph{presence} of anyonic topological order is fascinating, but to live up to the promise of topological quantum hardware, the anyons (their positions) need to be \emph{controllable} (by adiabatic tuning of the material's external parameters), so as to operate \emph{topological quantum gates} on the material's ground state by controlled \emph{braiding} of anyon worldlines (cf. \cref{TopologicalQuantumGates}).

 At the hardware level, this requires first understanding and then implementing non-topological interactions of anyons with perturbations in their host material.
 But if our derivation of anyonic order from the topological gauge sector of globally completed supergravity is more than a coincidence, then this understanding of anyon/substrate interaction will involve understanding completed quantum supergravity beyond the topological sector, along the lines indicated above in \cref{QuantumSupergravity}.
 It remains to see how this works out.